Skip to content

 2. No Single Source of Truth

 Docs live in wikis, READMEs, Confluence pages, and inline comments.
 When code changes, there’s no mechanism to flag which docs need updating.
+The developer who renamed the field might not know there’s a Confluence page describing the old name.
+The tech writer who maintains the API reference might not be in the PR review.

 3. No Validation Layer

 Unlike code, documentation has no compiler.
 There’s no type checker that tells you a referenced function was renamed or an API response format changed.
+There’s no test that fails when a documented parameter gets renamed.

 The AI-Native Approach